Lyalpha/ifuanal/docs/tutorial.rst

 by simulating a narrowband filter observation of the datacube and subtracting a continuum determined by two neighbouring filters.

+2. The emission line map is filtered with a gaussian, whose width is given by the ``smooth`` argument.
+This helps to avoid picking noise peaks in the wings of bright emission regions, but this can be skipped by setting ``smooth`` to zero.

-2. All peaks equal to or above ``min_peak_flux`` in this map are found via :func:`scipy.ndimage.maximum_filter`.
+3. All peaks equal to or above ``min_peak_flux`` in the emission line map are found via :func:`scipy.ndimage.maximum_filter`.
 These peaks are allowed to be close since the subsequent growth of the bins will merge nearby peaks.

-3. Starting with the brightest, these peaks are the seeds for new bins.
+4. Starting with the brightest, these peaks are the seeds for new bins.
 All nearby pixels that satisfying the following are included in the bin:

    * within ``max_radius`` of peak.